-Most countries have fairly straightforward visa (or visa-free) arrangements↗,where an entry stamp serves as permission to stay in the country for some amount of time: a month, 90 days, whatever.
+Most countries have fairly straightforward visa (or visa-free) arrangements↗, where an entry stamp serves as permission to stay in the country for X amount of time.
+A month, 90 days, whatever.
 The Schengen Area↗ is different.
-Encompassing 26 European nations, the area abolishes most passport controls between the member nations.
+Encompassing 27 European nations, the area abolishes most passport controls between the member countries.
 This means that, once a visitor has permission to enter one Schengen country, they can freely travel to any other as long as their visa is valid.
+It’s a common travel area.
 But there is a catch.
 The terms of the visa are more complicated than most countries, and make it basically impossible to repeatedly renew a travel visa (for example by visa run↗).

 A Schengen visa permits guests to stay for only 90 days in a 180 day period.
 This means that a three month stay must be followed by three months away before a visitor will be allowed to re-enter the area.
 There are other configurations that could work (one month on, one month off, rinse and repeat), but for anyone considering a long-term nomadic lifestyle, these limits provide a challenging barrier to extended stay in Europe.